CSS Animation – @property Radial Gradient Zoom Animation

 You learned to make a zoom-in animation effect while alternating between two colors.
 You expanded that knowledge by creating a zoom-out effect.

-at-rule is a versatile tool that lets you set CSS custom properties.
+The CSS @property at-rule is a versatile tool that lets you set CSS custom properties.

 Play with the example code.
 How about changing the colors?
 Maybe move the zoom direction or its speed.

-What will you be creating with radial-gradient
+What will you be creating with radial-gradient and @property?

 Share your masterpiece with us on Twitter @pyxofy, LinkedIn, Mastodon, or Facebook.